 - Know your Audience

-Is your autobiography for your family and future generations?
+Are you writing your autobiography for your family and descendants?
 If so, think about what you would want know about your own grandparents and great grandparents.
-What life stories, information, delivery style, tone and so on would resonate with you?
-If your audience, instead, is the general public or your peers, consider their perspective.
+What stories, information, delivery style, tone and so on would resonate with you?
+If your audience is the general public or your peers, on the other hand, consider their perspective.

 - Identify your Goals

 What will your autobiography cover?
-Will you share your entire life story or focus on a specific theme or experience?
-Will you include family history?
-Life lessons?
-Make a list of goals to refer back to during the editing process.
+Will you include your entire life story or focus on a specific theme throughout?
+Will you include family history and life lessons?
+Write your goals down to help you stay focused during the editing process.

 - Set a Timeline

-An outline will keep you organized and make the task of editing more manageable.
+An outline will keep you organized, focused and make editing more manageable.
 Start by identifying general categories (childhood, young adulthood, career, etc.), then add sub-categories and then sub-categories under those.
 Expect to modify the outline throughout the editing process.

 - Write, Write, Write

 It’s time to let your thoughts and stories flow.
-Be sure to keep a notepad or voice recorder handy since memories aren’t always predictable.
+Be sure to keep a notepad or voice recorder handy since memories surface in their own time.
 Leave one on your nightstand, in your car, kitchen, etc. Do not edit at this point.
-Wait until a bigger picture emerges.
+Just write.

 - What to Include

 Wondering what stories and information to include in your autobiography?
-Check out these two great articles: ‘The Stories That Bind Us’ by Bruce Feiler, NYT. and ‘The Power of Myth: The Benefits of Sharing Family Stories of Hard Times’ for guidance.
+Check out these two articles: ‘The Stories That Bind Us’ by Bruce Feiler, NYT. and ‘The Power of Myth: The Benefits of Sharing Family Stories of Hard Times’ for guidance.

 - Memory Triggers

 - Stay Organized!

-As you gather content for your autobiography, label and file everything under the appropriate category listed in your outline.
-Cataloging now will help tremendously when it comes time to edit.
+As you gather content for your autobiography, be sure to label and file the material under the appropriate category in your outline.
+Organizing now will help tremendously when it comes time to edit.

 3. Post Production or Editing